 By Stephanie Spivak, Research Assistant, Center for Traumatic Brain Injury Research

 “I thought I was managing well.
-Until I wasn’t,” recalled William Hall, who sustained a traumatic brain injury (TBI) in a car accident.
+Until I wasn’t,” recalled William Hall (pictured above with his daughter and dog), who sustained a traumatic brain injury in a car accident.
 Difficulty thinking, focusing, and sleeping hurt his ability to find a new job.
 The former marketing manager returned to Kessler Institute for Rehabilitation, a Select Medical hospital (where he was originally treated), for outpatient therapies, took part in Kessler Foundation research, and developed a sense of community through TBI support groups.

 He also became involved in the Millburn-NJ-based Opportunity Project, a unique program created by and for adults with brain injury who are seeking the "next step" in their journey of recovery.
 Through the work environment in the organization’s “Clubhouse,” members explore their strengths, abilities, and interests so that they can establish and attain their individual goals.
 Hall’s interest in innovative technologies led to a new career as a digital arts teacher working with intellectually challenged individuals.
 “I simply enjoy working with and doing good things for other people,” he explained.